-Complete GMAT Sentence Correction Rules (adapted from The Complete GMAT Sentence Correction Guide)
+Complete GMAT Sentence Correction Rules

 Guidelines for Choosing Answers

 1) Shorter is better

 One of the major concepts that the GMAT tests is conciseness.
 As a result, short, clear constructions are generally preferably to long and wordy ones.

 That does not, however, mean that the shortest answer - or even the second-shortest answer - will consistently be right.
 There are many exceptions to this rule, and you must judge each question individually.